UW-Madison

 In 1988, Miller founded the field of Fuzz random software testing, which is the foundation of many security and software engineering disciplines.
 In 1992, Miller (working with his then-student, Prof. Jeffrey Hollingsworth), founded the field of dynamic binary code instrumentation and coined the term "dynamic instrumentation".

-Miller is the chair of the IDA Center for Computing Sciences Program Review Committee, was a member of the Los Alamos National Laboratory Computing, Communications and Networking Division Review Committee, and has been on the U.S. Secret Service Electronic Crimes Task Force (Chicago Area), the Advisory Committee for Tuskegee University's High Performance Computing Program, and the Advisory Board for the International Summer Institute on Parallel Computer Architectures, Languages, and Algorithms in Prague.
+Miller was the chair of the IDA Center for Computing Sciences Program Review Committee, was a member of the Los Alamos National Laboratory Computing, Communications and Networking Division Review Committee, and has been on the U.S. Secret Service Electronic Crimes Task Force (Chicago Area), the Advisory Committee for Tuskegee University's High Performance Computing Program, and the Advisory Board for the International Summer Institute on Parallel Computer Architectures, Languages, and Algorithms in Prague.
 Miller is an active participant in the European Union APART performance tools initiative.

 Miller is an FAA certified commercial (instrument) pilot, Eagle Scout, Master SCUBA diver, and spends his (very) spare time with family, flying, skiing, biking, backpacking, woodworking, or cooking.